 As shown in the tables on the preceding pages, property taxes make up 84% of the Town's general fund funding sources.
 There are three main factors that can affect the amount of revenue generated by real and personal property taxes; automatic 2.5% increase, new growth and overrides/exclusions.
+For FY24, an override was not necessary, but looking at next year's forecast, in order to maintain current service levels, an override will most likely be needed.

 The 2.5% increase over the prior year levy is \$830,947.
-In FY24 based on historic trends we are conservatively estimating new growth to be \$450,000.
+In FY24, based on historical trends, we are conservatively estimating new growth to be \$450,000.